 Content Management/Delivery

-Cloud storage providers that keep data for automatic downloading to a user's application or Web page fall under the "content management" umbrella (see
+Cloud storage providers that keep data for automatic downloading to websites and user applications fall under the "content management" umbrella (see

 CDN).
 See